RESTful-Drupal/restful/README.md

 ### Security, Caching, and Output

-See the [Consuming Your API](./docs/api_url.md) documentation for more details.
+See the [Consuming Your API](./docs/api_url.md) document for more details.
-Also, there are quite a few more URL parameters covered in that document.
+Also, there are quite a few URL parameters covered in that document.

 ## Modules integration